 The activities of the Peep o’ Day Boys were condemned by the authorities, but it took a long time for anything to actually be done, with the Protestant Ascendency still being what it was.
 Local constabulary operated only during the day, and most magistrates had a fairly obvious anti-Catholic bias.
 Some Protestant gentry chose to take matters into their own hands by arming Catholics in their lands for the purposes of providing a means of self-defence, arguably just making the situation worse.

 When it came to counter-moves, it was the Defenders making the biggest impact.
 They were no longer just that “Fleet”, but a series of different independent groupings, Catholics banding together to provide night-time patrols and to gather arms.
 As the disturbances lasted longer and longer, connections between all of these groupings, for the purposes of resource finding and common defence, began to be made.
 By the 1790’s, the Defenders had become a full blown secret fraternal organisation, with a defined leadership and structure.
 It is important to note that they still, and indeed nearly always, professed a loyalty to the British crown.
-But they simply had to do something to protect their homes against attack, but it is fair to say that they too engaged in their fair share of intimidation and offensive operations against Protestants, landowners or otherwise.
+But they simply had to do something to protect their homes against attack, though it is fair to say that they too engaged in their fair share of intimidation and offensive operations against Protestants, landowners or otherwise.

 The Defenders and the Peep o’ Day Boys were soon clashing regularly in Armagh, and beyond, with vicious fights particularly noted in County Leitrim around 1793, that many contemporary commentators compared to all-out rebellion.
 A huge military response – a practical occupation of the county – stemmed the violence in Leitrim, but it was already spreading elsewhere.
 Night-time encounters as the Defenders attempted to stop the raiding of Catholic homes were common, but as time went by things escalated to the point that any major public gathering, such as fairs, markets or races, was liable to become a location for a clash between the two organisations.
 The fighting of fleets was no new thing in Ireland, indeed sources suggest that it part and parcel of life in some areas, but the scale and intensity of the fighting between the Peep o’ Day Boys and the Defenders caused a great deal of alarm.
 Deaths occurred, and a large amount of property damage also.